CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

   structureOptions, // optional - for ROUND_ROBIN - { groupSize, playoffGroups }
-  policyDefinitions, // optional - seeding or avoidance policies to be used when placing participants qualifyingPositions, // optional - number of positions in draw structure to be filled by qualifiers finishingPositionNaming, // optional - map of { [finishingPositionRange]: customName }
+  policyDefinitions, // optional - seeding or avoidance policies to be used when placing participants qualifyingPositions, // optional - number of positions in draw structure to be filled by qualifiers finishingPositionNaming, // optional - map of { [finishingPositionRange]: { name: 'customName', abbreviation: 'A' } }
 };

 const { drawDefinition } = tournamentEngine.generateDrawDefinition(